TelerikAcademy/QA-Academy/21. Python Overview/slides/README.md

   ```bash
   brew install python
   ```

 - On Windows:
   - Download the installer from http://python.org
-  - Add the installation path to System Variables' $PATH
+  - Add the install path to System Variables' `$PATH`

 # Python Versions
 ##  TODO